 The estimated annual government spending of $9.5 T or about 34% of global GDP has a significant country and global economic impact.
 Making sure this spend is efficient, transparent and represents value-for-money is clearly in the best interests of tax payers and donors.

 Why is it Important For a Government to Use an eProcurement System?

-The introduction of ICT, more specifically eProcurement has the potential to significantly improve transparency, efficiency and effectiveness in public procurement.* This is of particular benefit to emerging economies and developing countries.
+The introduction of ICT, more specifically electronic procurement (eProcurement) such as the (PEM) Public Expenditure Management modules of the FreeBalance Accountability Suite™, has the potential to significantly improve transparency, efficiency and effectiveness in public procurement.* This is of particular benefit to emerging economies and developing countries.
 Transparent procurement procedures can contribute to a more efficient allocation of resources through increased competition, higher quality procurement and budgetary savings for governments and thus for taxpayers.
 They can also help attract more investment by lowering risk.*

-Improved government procurement can have a positive impact on government performance and country growth through:
+There are many benefits of eProcurement in government and the use of such a system can have a positive impact on government performance and country growth through:

 - Increased value for money

 - Reduced corruption